Ochyromera ligustri

 Distribution

 Southeastern United States including Louisiana, Mississippi, Alabama, Georgia, and Texas; also recorded from New Jersey, North Dakota, and South Dakota.
 First detected in Wake County, North Carolina in 1959.
-Presumed to the oriental or far east Palearctic region.
+Presumed native to the oriental or far east Palearctic region.

 Seasonality